 I get notifications from Synology if there are security updates and once a month hard drives are automatically checked.
 If you’re a privacy concious person and still using one of the cloud solutions without any sort of encryption, it’s definitely something to reconsider.

-In case you got any comments or questions - feel free to contact me at blog [at] m.4is.io.
+In case you have any comments or questions - feel free to contact me at email.